Northumberland and Durham Labrador Retriever Club

 Please note: Northumberland and Durham Labrador Retriever Club are not advertising puppies for sale on behalf of anyone.
 We are purely looking to assist potential Labrador owners by advising of member breeders who are breeding from dogs that have met health requirements for the good of the breed.

-It is the sole responsibility of the buyer to ensure they carry out their own assessments
+It is the sole responsibility of the buyer to ensure they carry out their own assessments before buying a dog from anyone and we cannot be held responsible for any problems that may ensue.

 Our grateful thanks to the talented photographers who have provided the images for this website.